 But it’s not all talk; visitors can get their feet wet, too.
 When berries overwhelm the surface of the marsh, tour guides pull out hip-high waders and help folks gently step into the water and stand among the berries for one-of-a-kind family photos and a fresh story to share over the turkey and cranberry relish come Thanksgiving.
 (608) 378-4813; freshcranberries.com

 A family getaway

 After the morning cranberry harvest, pick up cranberry wine in the Wetherby Cranberry Company store.
-If you’re in town September 25–27, you can browse among hundreds of arts, crafts and cranberry-foods vendors at the Warrens Cranberry Festival (cranfest.com).
+If you’re in town the last full weekend in September, you can browse among hundreds of arts, crafts and cranberry-foods vendors at the Warrens Cranberry Festival (cranfest.com).
 The nearby Cranberry Discovery Center (discovercranberries.com) explores the history of Wisconsin cranberries (Native Americans first cultivated them) and the modern industry.